Gage Interface Information

 12345678901234567890

-(numbers above for ease of counting)
+(the above numbers are a "Ruler" and are shown for ease of counting)

 TROUBLESHOOTING: